 I couldn’t leave without asking the obvious question, “Spaghetti in chili?”
 I questioned.

-Maria smiled – I knew she had been asked this questions before.
+Maria smiled – I knew she had been asked this question before.
 “No one really knows how the spaghetti got added,” Maria said with a smirk.

 Soon I was surrounded by my bowl of overflowing chili on top of a mound of spaghetti and a generous topping of cheddar cheese.
 I sat and proudly ate my chili 5 ways enjoying every bite…even the spaghetti.